 So in case you’re feeling overwhelmed with the responsibility of feeding your family, and would like an easy way to plan dinners quickly and effectively for the foreseeable future:

-Brainstorm a list of meals that everyone in your family likes, or at least will eat.
-If you want ideas, ask your family members what their favorite dinners are.
+Ask your family to Brainstorm a list of their favorite meals.
 Of course, if they ask for ice-cream and doughnuts for dinner, you’ll have to use your mom sense as to what’s healthy for your family. 🙂

 Here’s a printable for you to pass around to your family members, to write down their favorites for you!

-Depending on how easy your family is to please, you may come up with a whole months worth of dinner ideas to rotate!
+Now hopefully, depending on how easy your family is to please, you should come up with a whole months worth of dinner ideas to rotate!
 If you do, fill in the printable below, and you’ll be all set with a month’s worth of dinner plans, which will save you tons of time each week!

 If you need additional inspiration, I have tons of menu plans here with delicious dinner ideas: